 - 3 garlic cloves, minced

-- 3 large russet potatoes, scrubbed and cubed
+- 3 large russet potatoes, scrubbed or peeled, and cubed

 - 3 cups dairy free milk